top of page

 Whatever the cause, it hasn't faded; it has simply become part of life.

-Unconsciously, I began to see myself as a patient—to envy the healthy, to believe no one could truly understand me.
+Unconsciously, I began to envy others-those who can talk and walk on the streets normally,and to believe no one could truly understand me.

 That “bit of discomfort”crushed me.I didn’t know if I was too unlucky or too fragile.